About Us

 Nathan Partlan (NPCDev)

-Nathan leads the implementation and research teams, working on project planning, code, and user studies with game designers.
-He is a PhD student at Northeastern University, where he performs research on computationally co-creative tools for game AI and procedural content generation.
+Nathan leads the implementation and research effort, both developing the tool and running user studies with game designers.
+He is a PhD student at Northeastern University, where he performs research on computationally co-creative tools for game NPC design and procedural content generation.
 Nathan worked as a professional gameplay programmer before returning to academia.

 Dr. Magy Seif El-Nasr